 Start the Server Manager and open the IIS management console (Internet Information Service Manager).

 Create a new FTP site (Sites -> Add FTP Site).

 The root directory of the FTP site: C:\inetpub\ftproot

-To protect data, you can configure SSL for FTP (if you do it, all data and passwords/accounts of the FTP users transferred in the network are encrypted), but in our presentation it is not necessary.
+To protect the FTP data transmitted over the network, it is possible to configure SSL for FTP (in this case, all the data and passwords/accounts sent by ftp users during session will be encrypted), but in our demonstration this is not necessary.
 All other settings are left default.

-Select an FTP site and disable the Anonymous Authentication in the FTP Authentication section.
+Select a new FTP site and disable the Anonymous Authentication in the FTP Authentication section.
 Basic Authentication must be enabled.

-An FTP service on Windows 2012 R2 can use two account types: domain or local.
-Depending on the account type, there are some differences in the structure of FTP directories and isolation settings.
+The FTP service on Windows Server 2016/2012 R2 can use two account types: domain or local.
+Depending on the account type, there are some differences in the structure of FTP directories and user isolation settings.
 To make it easier to describe, we will use local Windows accounts.

 Create some FTP users, suppose, these are ftp_user1, ftp_user2 and ftp_user3.
-Also create a group ftp_users which includes those users.
-You can create users in Local Users and Groups section of Computer Management console.
+Also create a group ftp_users which includes these users.
+You can create local users in the Local Users and Groups section of the Computer Management console.

 net localgroup ftp_users /add